amal029/symclo/README.md

 ~~Elementary Polynomial integration~~
 ~~Integration of polynomials in rational form~~

-Integration of polynomials with radicals
+Integration of polynomials in radical form

 Integration of polynomials with complex trignometric expressions